franck-benault/learn-logging/README.md

 # learn-logging
 learn java logging framework

-## old log4j 1.X
+## Old log4j 1.X
-this library is deprecated
+This library is deprecated and mustn't be used anymore.
+But if you have a dependency which needs log4j 1.X.
-the migration path should be to use the brigde library to log4j2
+You should be to use the brigde library to log4j2.